alluiz/clysh/README.md

 - The commands can have **custom options** with your own shortcuts;
 - The options can have **required and/or optional parameter** to some user data input.
 - You can group options like **a radio button**.
+- The **help** command is auto-generated.
+- Easy to mocking for unit tests.

 ## Getting Started